 Time off can either be granted as unpaid or paid.
 We’ll get into that below.

-PTO meaning paid time off, is when workers can take a leave from work while still earning wages.
+PTO or paid time off, is when workers can take a leave from work while still earning wages.

 The amount of time off given to staff members is usually limited to a set amount of PTO hours each calendar year.